 How UserGems turns AI potential into revenue

-To make AI SDR tools worth it, you need more than just autonomous execution; you need accurate targeting.
+AI SDR tools only work when they target the right accounts.
+Autonomous execution without accurate targeting just scales bad outreach.
 While many agents rely on scraping cold databases to find leads, UserGems starts with the warm opportunities you are missing.

-• Signal-driven vs. cold outreach: Most AI agents rely on cold data scraping to build lists.
-UserGems prioritizes signal-based opportunities.
+Signal-driven vs. cold outreach: Most AI SDRs start with cold prospecting—scraping databases to find anyone who might fit your ICP.
+UserGems starts with warm signals: past champions changing jobs, new hires at target accounts, or closed-lost opportunities showing fresh intent.
+We believe the best outbound starts with knowing who's actually in market.
 Gem-E triggers outreach based on specific high-value events—like a past champion changing jobs, a target account hiring a new executive, or a closed-lost opportunity showing new intent.
 This ensures your AI prioritizes warm paths over cold prospecting.

-• Gem-E writes with deep context: Most AI agents just fill in the blanks of a template.
-Gem-E conducts deep research, analyzing call transcripts, email history, and company news to write hyper-personalized messages that actually sound human.
-This difference in context is why our users see 6-20% reply rates versus the industry average of 1-2%.
+Gem-E writes with deep context: Most AI agents just fill in the blanks of a template.
+Gem-E analyzes call transcripts, email history, and company news to write messages grounded in real buyer context—not just personalization tokens, but genuine relevance based on what matters to that specific account.
+This contextual difference drives our users' 6-20% reply rates versus the industry average of 1-2%.

-• The $100k revenue guarantee: We don't just promise efficiency; we promise results.
+The $100k revenue guarantee: We promise results, backed by efficiency.
 We are the only platform that backs our technology with a $100k revenue guarantee.
 If you invest $100k, we guarantee you will generate at least that much in pipeline revenue, or we refund the difference.

 Not ready to talk?
 Check out our interactive demo and explore UserGems at your own pace.